-The Minnesota Leadership Council on Aging reports that each year in Minnesota alone, 600,000 caregivers leave over $7 billion on the table as they provide home care for elderly parents or disabled family members.
-At Best Care, we understand the financial burdens that caring for a family member may create.
-This is why we make it a point to provide information on different types of compensation for family caregivers.
-Explore these options below and discover how you can get compensated for the caregiving support you currently provide.
+At Best Care, we understand the financial burdens that caring for a family member may create and we’ve made it our mission to provide a wide variety of connections to compensation for family caregivers.
+Explore the options below and discover how caregivers can be compensated for the in-home support they currently provide.

 Under either of the PCA service options offered by the Minnesota Department of Human Services, the PCA Choice option or the Traditional PCA option, individuals may select a caregiver, such as a family member and friend, to work for them through a PCA agency like Best Care.
 In order to receive compensation, home caregivers must first qualify to work as a Personal Care Assistant (PCA) in the state of Minnesota.